Estate Management Service

 - Ensure continuous improvement of our estates and services.

-We have a Customer Care Policy and we endeavour where possible to acknowledge all correspondence on the day it is received and provide a full detailed response within 14 days.
+We endeavour where possible to acknowledge all correspondence on the day it is received and provide a full detailed response within 14 days.
 All communication will use language that is simple and clear to ensure we have effective channels of communication with our customers.

 All owners within an Estate are legally responsible for paying their share of the maintenance costs and the costs we incur in providing the Estate Management Service.
 We pay our share of these costs for the properties we own.
 Owners are invoiced for their share either annually or when substantial work is completed.